shadabakhtar97/Go-programming/README.md

 ```

 In the second example, Go infers that `x` is of type `int` based on the value `10` you assigned to it, and you didn't explicitly specify the type.
 ### -----------------------------------------------------------------------------------------------------------------
+### What is lexer in Golang ?
+In Go (Golang), a lexer (short for "lexical analyzer") is a fundamental component of a compiler or interpreter.
+Its primary role is to take the source code of a program and break it down into a sequence of smaller units called "tokens."
+These tokens are the basic building blocks of the source code, representing individual meaningful elements such as keywords, identifiers, literals, and symbols.

+Here's how a lexer works in Go and in many other programming languages:

+1. **Scanning**: The lexer scans the source code character by character from left to right.
+It recognizes patterns in the characters to identify tokens.
+For example, it might recognize `if` as a keyword, `123` as an integer literal, or `=` as an assignment operator.

+2. **Tokenization**: When the lexer identifies a sequence of characters that form a valid token, it creates a token object and records its type and value.
+Each token typically has two main properties: a type (e.g., keyword, identifier, operator) and a value (the actual text of the token).

+3. **Ignoring Whitespace and Comments**: The lexer often ignores whitespace characters (such as spaces and tabs) and comments (if specified in the language) because they are not relevant for further processing.

+4. **Error Handling**: If the lexer encounters invalid or unexpected characters or sequences that don't match any known token, it may generate an error or issue a diagnostic message to indicate a lexical error.

+5. **Output**: The lexer produces a stream of tokens as its output, which is then passed to the next stage of the compiler or interpreter (usually the parser).
+The parser uses these tokens to build the abstract syntax tree (AST) and perform further analysis and code generation.

+In the context of Go, lexers are commonly used when building custom parsers or when implementing code analysis tools, interpreters, or compilers for domain-specific languages.
+Many Go packages and libraries provide lexer implementations that you can use as building blocks for various language processing tasks.

+### -----------------------------------------------------------------------------------------------------------------
 ### Go programming language unique design philosophy
 Go, also known as the Go programming language, has a unique design philosophy compared to some other object-oriented languages.
 While Go does support object-oriented programming (OOP) concepts to some extent, it does not fully adhere to traditional OOP principles found in languages like Java or C++.